TheRenegadeCoder/sample-programs-website/docs/languages/c-star/index.md

 ---
+authors:
+- Ron Zuckerman
 date: 2018-05-11
 featured-image: programming-languages.jpg
-last-modified: 2018-05-11
+last-modified: 2023-05-15
 layout: default
 tags:
 - c-star
-title: The C\* Programming Language
+title: The C* Programming Language
 ---

 Welcome to the C\* page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.

+This article was written by:

+- Ron Zuckerman

 ## Description